vampaz/tech-radar-generator/README.md

 # Tech Radar Generator

-A library that generates a static site version of the [ThoughtWorks Tech Radar][radar] from a JSON configuration object.
-This library is a fork of the [ThoughtWorks Build-Your-Own-Radar][byor] app.
+A library for creating a [ThoughtWorks Tech Radar][radar] as a static site.
+This project was forked from the [ThoughtWorks Build-Your-Own-Radar][byor] app, but modified for distribution as a reusable package.

 [radar]: https://www.thoughtworks.com/radar
 [byor]: https://github.com/thoughtworks/build-your-own-radar

 *This library is work-in-progress!
-Some of the features and documentation might not be quite right yet.*
+Some of the features and documentation are not finalised or fully tested yet.*

 ## Overview